NadzwyczajnaGrupaRobocza/bomberman/CONTRIBUTING.md

 ## 1 Code standard

 - We are using snake_case for all names (variables, classes, functions, ...)
 - All code that You write should be covered by UTs.
 We are using TDD.
-Test are written in gtest, for mocking we are using fakeit.
+Tests are written in gtest, for mocking we are using fakeit.

 ## 2 Making changes in code